Saturday, March 10, 2012

 Pulling Strings

-A selvage is the tightly woven edge of a fabric that keeps it from raveling.
-It also serves as the manufacturer's label, listing the name of the fabric line, designer, and year of production.
+A selvage is the tightly woven edge of fabric as it comes off the bolt.
+It keeps the cloth from raveling, it serves as a manufacturer's label, listing the company, name of the fabric line, designer, and year of production.

 I don't know how Barb guessed my favorite, but I’m thrilled with the quilt she sent me.